Skip to main content

 2. Choose Custom Event from the list of available trigger types.

-3. In the Event Name field, enter card-clicked.
+3. In the Event Name field, enter card-viewed.

 4. Set the trigger conditions if necessary (e.g., only fire the trigger on specific pages).